juliancoffee/dotfiles/README.md

 ### About
-It is my repo for my dotfiles.
+It is my repo for my dotfiles.<br>
+Clone it to ~/.config/dotfiles and edit setup.sh

 ### Currently in setup.sh
 - `fish` config (the most user friendly shell)